t1matoma/portfolio/README.md

 - Admin panel for managing and adding new projects

- -Dark-themed design with red accents
+- Dark-themed design with red accents

 - Responsive layout